-- The Advanced Search panel Click the arrow beside a keyword listing or open the Advanced Search panel from the drop-down menu associated with the Text Search box to set up a complex search.
-Save the search by choosing from the Options menu in the Search Results bar. - The Find menu Find photos by date, caption, file name, history, media type, metadata, or color similarity.
+- The Text Search box Enter search terms to return matching keywords, file and album names, captions, notes, dates and other embedded text metadata. - The Find menu Find photos by date, caption, file name, history, media type, metadata, or color similarity.
 Commands are also available for finding photos and media files that have unknown dates, are un-tagged, or are not in an album. - The Find bar (Visual Similarity searches) Drag and drop a photo, keyword tag, creation, or album onto the Find bar to locate similar or matching photos.